 How can organizations address these shortfalls to ensure their workforce is competent in clinical research technologies?
 What impacts do technology competency and adoption have on research organizations?
-To see more results and further analysis, join our live webinar Tuesday, April 23 at 1PM Central.
+To see more results and further analysis, watch our on demand webinar.

 We will be sharing highlights from the survey results with a focus on discussing:

 • Barriers to competency achievement and technology adoption

 • How individuals can enhance their individual competency